csiro/stdm/stdm_spec_v0.1.md

 ## 7. Security & User Experience

 *   **7.1.
-Informed Consent is Paramount:** Required before any tool execution requested by the STDM.
-Consent must be explicit, informed, and specific to the action/tool.
+Informed Consent is Paramount:** True informed consent requires that the user is first aware of the presence of an STDM within the artifact (as per Sec 2.7, 3.4, 7.7).
+Following this awareness, explicit, informed, and specific consent is mandatory before any tool execution requested by the STDM.
 *   **7.2.
 Tool Usage:** LLMs should only attempt to use tools if they are listed in `REQUESTED_TOOLS` (and not `none`), if the `GOAL` necessitates it, if safety protocols allow, and if the user grants permission.
 The STDM requests, the user authorizes.
 *   **7.3.
 Instruction Clarity:** Essential for achieving intended behavior and minimizing misinterpretation.
 A clear `GOAL` is vital, especially if `CONSTRAINTS` are omitted.
 Instructions may cross reference.
 For example a `GOAL` may refer to the desire to render a `CUSTOM_UI_DEFINITION`
 *   **7.4.
 Transparent Risk Communication:** Confirmation prompts for tool use must clearly state potential risks.